Hispanic Monarchy (political entity): History

 The Monarchy of Spain was born in 1479 from the dynastic union of the Crown of Castile and the Crown of Aragon through the marriage of their respective sovereigns, Isabella I of Castile and Ferdinand II of Aragon, known as the Catholic Monarchs.
 Since then, the Catholic Monarchy, as it was known after the papal bull of Alexander VI in 1494, began adding various "Kingdoms, States, and Lordships" in the Iberian Peninsula, the rest of Europe, and the Americas until it became, under the Habsburg kings, the most powerful monarchy of its time.
 In 1580, Philip II incorporated the Kingdom of Portugal into the Monarchy, thereby bringing all of Spain—one of the meanings the term acquired then, although it was also common, since the Catholic Monarchs, to identify Spain with the crowns of Aragon and Castile—under the sovereignty of a single monarch.
 As Francisco de Quevedo noted in España defendida, a work published in 1609, "properly, Spain is composed of three crowns: Castile, Aragon, and Portugal."

 Regarding its structure, the Hispanic Monarchy was a composite monarchy where the "Kingdoms, States, and Lordships" that comprised it were united according to the formula aeque principaliter (or 'differentiated union'), "under which the constituent kingdoms continued after their union being treated as distinct entities, so that they retained their own laws, charters, and privileges.
 'The kingdoms are to be ruled and governed,' writes Solórzano, 'as if the king who holds them together were only king of each of them' [...]
 In all these territories, it was expected, and indeed it was imposed as an obligation, that the king maintain the distinctive status and identity of each one of them."
 The respect for territorial jurisdictions did not prevent a strengthening of the royal authority and power of the monarch in each kingdom in particular.
 Despite the respect and jurisdictional autonomy, there existed a common policy or directive that had to be obeyed, embodied by diplomacy and defense, with the Crown of Castile occupying the central and preeminent position over the others.

 Since the time of the Catholic Monarchs, there was a renewed sentiment of restoring Roman or Visigothic Hispania, which the kings of León had evoked with the title Imperator totius Hispaniae, and the same kings spread the notion of the recovery of ancient Hispania under the same monarch.

-The Hispanic Monarchy led to enslavement of Indigenous people.
-There was a steep decline in the labor supply followed by the demographic collapse.
-These events led to abuse of the Native laborers.
-Native laborers were murdered by being over whipped by the encomenderos, Spanish colonists.
-The Indigenous people submitted complaints about how they were being treated to the Bishop of Oaxaca, which at the time was ruled by Spain.
-The complaints reached Philip II and he expressed concern about the Indigenous people but there was nothing he could really do.